McKnight Fellowships

 Applicants must submit a supplementary page listing the names of the works and composers submitted on Work Sample A & B to be submitted as a PDF.

 Upload a video of a live performance no longer than five minutes, made in the last four years.
 The video does not have to be in front of a live audience but must be unprocessed.
 The audio must be from the same take as the image.
 Clips from different recordings may be put together into one video to total up to five minutes.
 The video may or may not include songs performed in your Work Sample A & B recordings.
-Ensembles/bands must submit recordings that feature all ensemble/band members listed on the application.
-Recordings of solo artists and ensembles/bands can include accompaniment.
+Bands/ensembles must submit recordings that feature all band/ensemble members listed on the application.
+Recordings of solo artists and bands/ensembles can include accompaniment.
 However, the panelists should be able to easily identify and listen to the performance of the applicant.

 Your artist statement might address the following: